 - subject to the regulation on the protection of classified information

 The AEPD has enforcement powers (administrative procedures only).
-Under the new Draft Bill, infractions are those acts and conducts described in article 83 of the GDPR.
+Under the LOPDGDD, infractions are those acts and conducts described in article 83 of the GDPR.

-Additionally, the Draft Bill sets up what may be considered very serious, serious and minor infringements, establishing a statute of limitations of three, two and one year respectively.
+Additionally, the LOPDGDD sets up what may be considered very serious, serious and minor infringements, establishing a statute of limitations of three, two and one year respectively.

-In addition to the graduation criteria established in article 83.2 of the GDPR, the Draft Bill add new criteria as for instance the continued nature of the infringement, the linking of the offender´s activity with the processing of personal data, benefits obtained from the commission of the infringement, the possibility that the conduct of the person concerned might have led to the commission of the offence and/or the existence of a merger by absorption following the commission of the infringement, which cannot be attributed to the merging entity.
+Finally, in addition to the graduation criteria established in article 83.2 of the GDPR, the LOPDGDD add new criteria as for instance the continued nature of the infringement, the linking of the offender´s activity with the processing of personal data, benefits obtained from the commission of the infringement, the possibility that the conduct of the person concerned might have led to the commission of the offence and/or the existence of a merger by absorption following the commission of the infringement, which cannot be attributed to the merging entity (art.
+76).